-As part of this process, EirGrid will consult will local authorities in the form of county planning departments and with key infrastructure developers (such as TII, Irish Rail and Irish Water, and private wind farm developers), to gain an understanding of the projects proposed in an area that could result in cumulative effects with grid development.
+As part of this process, EirGrid will consult with local authorities in the form of county planning departments and with key infrastructure developers (such as TII, Irish Rail and Irish Water, and private wind farm developers), to gain an understanding of the projects proposed in an area that could result in cumulative effects with grid development.

-13.5 Monitoring Framework
+13.4 Monitoring Framework

-A monitoring framework has been developed for the draft IP using the SEA objectives and indicators (Table 13.1 of the SEA Environmental Report).
+A monitoring framework has been developed for the IP using the SEA objectives and indicators (Table 13.1 of the SEA Environmental Report).
 The purpose of this monitoring is to:

-- provide the evidence needed to monitor and manage the potential significant negative effects and unforeseen effects of the draft Grid IP during detailed project development; and - monitor the baseline environmental conditions for all SEA objectives and inform the planned six yearly update of the Grid IP when all available monitoring data will be reviewed.
+provide the evidence needed to monitor and manage the potential significant negative effects and unforeseen effects of the draft Grid IP during detailed project development; and monitor the baseline environmental conditions for all SEA objectives and inform the planned six yearly update of the Grid IP when all available monitoring data will be reviewed.

 The development of this monitoring framework included a review of the appropriateness and practicality of the previous objectives, indicators, targets and monitoring measures outlined in the Grid 25 IP and SEA.
 The monitoring frequency for each indicator will vary depending on availability of data however, where available, these will be recorded annually in the EAR which will accompany the annual TDP.
-Monitoring using the indicators set out in Error!
-Reference source not found.will commence as soon as the final Grid IP is approved and implemented.

 Any effects or issues identified during SEA monitoring will be used to inform the development of the next Grid IP.

-13.6 Appropriate Assessment
+13.5 Appropriate Assessment

-The draft IP has been assessed in terms of examining the likely significant effects of the plan on European Sites and where these effects could lead to adverse effects on the integrity of European sites.
+The Implementation Plan has been assessed in terms of examining the likely significant effects of the plan on European Sites and where these effects could lead to adverse effects on the integrity of European sites.
 Key principles for protecting European Sites are presented in Chapter 7 of the accompanying NIS and are reproduced in this chapter for ease of reference (See Table 13.3 below).